 #Slonik became one of the most popular and beloved art of Burning man.
 In October 2019 #Slonik appeared in San Francisco Decompression (The biggest official burning man event) And now it's on the way to be installed in Los Angeles at Venice beach on November 1 till November 3

-Now Michael working on interior design pieces made of bronze, ceramics and plastic.
-There's also a number of animals inspired collection "Inflatable candies"
+Now Michael working on interior design pieces made of bronze, ceramics and bioplastic.
+There's also a number of animals-inspired collection "Inflatable candies"

-which was presented on "Artists playground by Pullman" in Dubai, October 2019
+which was presented on Pulse Art Fair, Miami Beach in December 2019